dscolby/spacejamr/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

-* Changed the spelling of "ggplot" to 'ggplot2' in the description file.
+* Changed the spelling of ggplot to 'ggplot2' in the description file.

 * Replaced the sample dataset with a smaller dataset to save space.